gentaliti/light-pms/README.md

 ### Additional UI notes
-- There are parts of the code in the UI code which can be improved more (by having Separation of Concerns)
+- There are parts of the code in the UI code which can be improved more, by having Separation of Concerns, reusing code etc.
 - For simplicity, for all the Properties a single local image is used (rather than saving the image path in the database).